Skip to content

 Your go-to tool to stay compliant on constantly changing wage, time off, and overtime laws Check out Factorial

-The National Minimum Wage is the minimum legal amount per hour (£) a business can pay an employee in the UK.
-The UK government constantly reviews this amount and adjusts the figure yearly in line with the cost of living.
-Typically, changes to UK’s minimum wage take place in April.
+The National Minimum Wage is the minimum legal or statutory minimum amount per hour (£) a business can pay an employee in the UK.
+The UK government, advised by the independent Low Pay Commission (LPC), reviews this amount and adjusts the figure yearly.
+Typically, changes to the UK’s minimum wage take place on 1 April.

-In this article, we’ll cover everything you need to know about the National Living Wage 2024, National Minimum Wage 2024, National Living Wage 2025 and National Minimum Wage 2025 – including the difference between them.
+In this article, we’ll cover everything you need to know about the National Living Wage and National Minimum Wage for 2026.

-A table outlining the new minimum wage hourly rates and living wage hourly rates in the UK.
+A table outlining the new minimum wage hourly rates and living wage hourly rates in the UK for 2026.
+Sources: GOV.UK and the Living Wage Foundation.

 What is the National Minimum Wage?

-The National Minimum Wage (NMW) is the minimum hourly rate that workers under the age of 23 are entitled to if they are one of the following:
+The National Minimum Wage (NMW) is the statutory minimum hourly rate that workers under the age of 21 are entitled to if they are one of the following:

 • Full-time worker.